 Although we use a range of software in the design of web sites, in the pursuit of faster access, greater 'transparency' and universal accessibility the design of this site avoids the use of restrictive proprietary content.

-Even so, we find some commercial products invaluable: for instance, Adobe Acrobat™ Portable Document Format (pdf) is used on the Projects section of this site.
+Even so, we find some commercial products indispensable: for instance, Adobe Acrobat™ Portable Document Format (pdf) is used on the Projects section of this site.
 Where the pdf content originates from Pleiade Associates, it is also always provided in html format.

 Section 508 of the Rehabilitation Act, 1998 requires that the electronic and information technology of all United States Federal agencies is accessible to people with disabilities.
 The Center for Information Technology Accommodation (CITA) in the US General Services Administration's Office of Governmentwide Policy maintains a Section 508 web site.
 Through this Federal employees and the public can access resources for understanding and implementing the requirements of the legislation.